OASIS: A Multilingual and Multimodal Dataset for Culturally Grounded Spoken Visual QA: Curation with

 \subsection{Translation}

-We used an in-house LLM-based system to translate English into MSA.
-For dialects, we compared GPT-4.1 direct translation with a two-step in-house pipeline (English $\rightarrow$ MSA $\rightarrow$ Dialect).
-As shown in Table \ref{tab:dialectal-bleu-scores} (Appendix \ref{apd:mt-results}), BLEU scores and native speaker checks favored GPT-4.1, which we adopted for dialectal translation.
+To create multilingual and dialectal QA pairs, we used machine translation.
+For MSA, we translated the English QA pairs with an in-house LLM-based system, which achieved an average BLEU score of 25.11 across 11 datasets, outperforming Google Translate at 19.62.
+For dialectal Arabic, we compared GPT-4.1 with a two-step in-house English$\rightarrow$MSA$\rightarrow$dialect pipeline.
+Since both BLEU scores and native-speaker evaluations favored GPT-4.1 (Table~\ref{tab:dialectal-bleu-scores}, Appendix~\ref{apd:mt-results}), we used GPT-4.1 for dialectal translation.